 Apologies, but no results were found.

-Cultural Studies, Department of English and Cultural Studies, English, Gender and Women's StudiesOther Titles: Associate Member, Gender and Women's Studies
+Cultural Studies, English and Cultural Studies, English, Gender and Women's StudiesOther Titles: Associate Member, Gender and Women's Studies

 Office: CCS 338

 Graduate student supervisor

 Contemporary Women’s Writing; Contemporary British Literature; Black and Minority Ethnic women’s writing (UK); women’s writing from South Asia and the diaspora.
 Feminist and postcolonial approaches to literature.

 ENGL 462/525: Writing as Resistance: Postcolonial Women’s Fiction in the UK; ENGL 221: Foundations: Literature in Historical Context II.
 British Literature 19th century to the Present